-For the proxy-based market analysis, Willis Towers Watson prepared a benchmarking assessment using position-specific market data to compare Unitil's current compensation levels for the CEO with compensation levels for comparable positions in the 2014 Peer Group.
-Market data for each of the following total direct compensation elements were extracted for the 25th percentile, the median (50th percentile), and the 75th percentile:
+For the proxy-based market analysis, Willis Towers prepared a benchmarking assessment using position-specific market data to compare Unitil's current compensation levels for the CEO with compensation levels for comparable positions in the 2014 Peer Group.
+Market data for total direct compensation elements were extracted for the 25th percentile, the median (50th percentile), and the 75th percentile.